 Examples:

-Movie 2 Kinetic bifurcation of single-molecule kinetics (yellow) driven by condensates.
+Movie 2 Kinetic bifurcation of single-molecule kinetics (yellow) in condensates (red).

 Movie 3 Single-molecule activation assay on membranes.
-The microarray allows the unambiguous assignment of enzymatic turnover (red) to a single recruitment event (yellow).
+The microarray allows the unambiguous assignment of enzymatic turnovers (red) to a single membrane localization event (yellow).

 Selected references: Science 2019; PNAS 2016; PNAS 2021; PNAS 2024; Nat.
 Commun.
 2022.